An automatic robust Bayesian approach to principal component regression: Introduction

 \textbf{Robustness against outliers.} It is common knowledge that OLS (ordinary least squares) estimates become significantly contaminated in presence of outliers.
 In \autoref{fig_0}, the OLS regression line (in red) is pulled below the robust regression line (in green) by the outlier (red dot).
 OLS estimates make the assumption that errors are normally distributed, which affects both the linear regression and the PCA (see \cite{vsmidl2007bayesian}).
 In presence of outliers, the slimness of normal tails causes a shift in the posterior so as to incorporate the information carried by all the data.
 The posterior may thus find itself concentrated in an area that is not supported by any source of information, be it the outliers or the bulk of the data.
 This translates, for instance, into predictions that are not in line with either of these two groups.

 The natural solution to this problem is to assume an error distribution with heavier tails, and therefore more adapted to the possible presence of outliers.
-The Student distribution becomes an obvious choice as it leads to a straightforward implementation of the Bayesian regression approach via the Gibbs sampler (\cite{1984west431}).
-Using an heavy-tailed distribution like the Student however only allows attaining partial robustness (\cite{andrade2011bayesian}), which may lead to regression coefficients with inflated variances, and ultimately contaminated model selection.
+The Student distribution becomes an obvious choice as it leads to a straightforward implementation of the Bayesian regression approach via the Gibbs sampler \citep{1984west431}.
+Using a heavy-tailed distribution like the Student however only allows attaining partial robustness \citep{andrade2011bayesian}, which may lead to regression coefficients with inflated variances, and ultimately contaminated model selection.
 Relying on an uncontaminated model selection procedure is crucial in our framework as the identification of important PCs relies on it.

-It was recently proved in \cite{gagnon2016regression} that model selection in linear regression is uncontaminated when a super heavy-tailed error distribution is instead assumed.
-We follow this path, and based on that strategy of using super heavy-tailed distributions, introduce a new class of robust Bayesian PCA.
+It was recently proved in \cite{gagnon2018regression} that model selection in linear regression is uncontaminated when a super heavy-tailed error distribution is instead assumed.
+We follow this path, and based on that strategy of using super heavy-tailed distributions, introduce a new class of wholly robust Bayesian PCA.
+Hereafter, whole robustness refers to an approach that automatically penalises observations that are not in line with the general trend, so that their impact on the posterior distribution gradually vanishes as they move further from that trend.
 The assumed super heavy-tailed density matches the standard normal outside of the tails, which makes the approaches efficient.
 The resemblance between the two densities helps us to design the computational tools.

 \textbf{Selection of significant PCs.} The selection of pertinent PCs to be included in our robust regression model is based on model selection and in line with the methods used in \cite{wang2012PCR} and \cite{tipton2017PCR}.
 Ours however differs in that we do not use the stochastic search variable selection (see \cite{George1993SSVS}), which is the common tool to discriminate among a large number of (typically correlated) regressors.
 We instead take advantage of the linear independence among PCs to quickly exclude the irrelevant ones, leading to the following two-step approach.
 We first evaluate the individual relevance of each PC through Bayes factors, after which the retained PCs are used to propose a sequence of nested models.
 The joint posterior of these models and their parameters is next computed.
 Observations for the dependent variable are predicted by accounting for model uncertainty through model averaging (see, for instance, \cite{raftery1997bayesian} and \cite{hoeting1999bayesian}).